How to Make an Easy Bell Sleeve Pattern For a DIY Dress

 Use these measurements and fold your fabric so you cut out 2 pieces.

 Measure your armhole and create a curve on the fabric, as shown.
 Repeat the same on either side, cut it out, and pin it in place.

 Now, take your sleeve measurements, including the length.

-Cut the sleeve with the fabric on fold using your measurements.
-Cut the armhole exactly as the dress’.
+Cut the top half of the sleeve with the fabric on fold using your measurements.
+Cut the armhole to fit the dress.